vipickering/vincentp/_posts/2017-10-10-cybernetics-and-the-modern-web.md

 - Understand Variety in your application.
 - Model your system to adapt to external changing conditions such as environment and users.

 Cybernetics is a vast topic.
 I have tried to touch on a few key points to demonstrate cross-pollination and shared goals.
-In further articles, we will investigate the topic in greater depth.
+Future articles  will investigate the topic in greater depth.

 [^1]: [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics) pre dates the internet, terminators, cyborgs or anything like that.
 It is from the Greek word kybernētēs which means "steersman".